 - FDA is capable of taking strict actions against people involved in manufacturing or marketing any product that is not in compliance with the law.
 FDA might completely remove the product from the market or might seize the product.
 In extreme cases, FDA can file criminal charges against the person responsible.

-By closely inspecting the above-mentioned rules imposed by FDA regarding running skin care businesses and skin care license.
+By closely inspecting the above-mentioned rules imposed by FDA regarding running skin care businesses and skin care licenses.
 We conclude that the FDA does not issue any specific license in regards to selling skincare products.
-But, it is required by the manufacturers to use ingredients that maintain the specific quality standards and to label the product in a non-deceptive way.
-FDA focuses on the prevention of selling any adulterated produces in the market.
-FDA does not provide guidelines for any specific testing, but performing various quality checks like toxicological testing and microbiological testing.
+But, it is required by the manufacturers to use ingredients that maintain specific quality standards and to label the product in a non-deceptive way.
+FDA focuses on the prevention of selling any adulterated products in the market.
+FDA does not provide guidelines for any specific testing but performs various quality checks like toxicological testing and microbiological testing.
 It would not only improve the chances of the product being unadulterated but also result in increased credibility of the product.